 Product code: WSMETPAK2

-Measuring wind speed and direction, temperature, relative humidity, dew point and barometric pressure the MetPak with integrated WindSonic sensor offers unparalleled durability and accuracy in a single lightweight unit, the optimum solution for research and environmental professionals and serious weather enthusiasts.
+Measuring wind speed and direction, temperature, relative humidity, dew point and barometric pressure, the MetPak with integrated WindSonic sensor offers unparalleled durability and accuracy.
+In a single lightweight unit, it is the optimum solution for research and environmental professionals and serious weather enthusiasts.

-The WindSonic sensor with ultrasonic technology provides extremely accurate and reliable wind data, having no moving parts the sensor is virtually maintenance free and easy to install, ideal for isolated locations and harsh environments.
+The WindSonic sensor with ultrasonic technology provides extremely accurate and reliable wind data.
+With no moving parts, the sensor is virtually maintenance free and easy to install - ideal for isolated locations and harsh environments.

 Temperature and humidity is measured using a Rotronic Hygroclip HC2-S3 probe placed in a naturally aspirated radiation shield.
 Barometric pressure is measured within a durable UV Stabilised white thermoplastic vented enclosure.

 The MetPak weather station is supplied with digital SDI-12, RS232 & 422 outputs.

 You can link your MetPak to our WeatherFile.com website which delivers a clean and clear display of your weather data in real time.

 The MetPak is also available as a base station with optional remote wind sensor.

 • Wind speed

 • Wind direction